You will learn

 # The selector creates a Deployment and Pod link

-# Selects those PODs that have the tag nginx
+# Selects those PODs that have the tag pgadmin

 selector: